clumpytuna/data-structures-and-algorithms-I-2021/program.md

 #### Unit 1: Introduction
 1. Introduction.
 Big-O notation.
 Binary Search.
 2. Linked Lists.
 Stack implementation using a linked list or an array.
-Keeping Minimum in a stack.
+Keeping minimum in a stack.
+Correct brackets sequence checking.

 #### Unit 2: Sorting
 3. Sortings.
 Lower bound for comparisons in the sort.
 Insertion sort.
 Bubble Sort.